 Check you’re legal!

 Depending on the fundraising activity you’ve chosen you may need a licence or local council permission.
 Lattitude can provide a letter of authentication confirming that you are fundraising legitimately.
-If you have any questions about your fundraising, please get in touch with the us, and we will be happy to help where we can.
+If you have any questions about your fundraising, please get in touch with the us.
+We will be happy to help where we can.

 Other things to consider